DOT A1C Guidelines

 Summary: What Are the DOT's A1C Guidelines?

-- Drivers with an A1C result between 6.5 and 8 percent are required to provide additional information regarding their medical history, lifestyle habits, and other relevant conditions before being allowed to operate a commercial motor vehicle.
+• Drivers with an A1C result between 6.5 and 8 percent must provide additional information regarding their medical history, lifestyle habits, and other relevant conditions before being allowed to operate a commercial motor vehicle.

-- Drivers with an A1C result in higher than 8 percent will be disqualified for the duration of their physical exam but can reapply at any time under certain circumstances.
+• Drivers with an A1C result in higher than 8 percent will be disqualified for the duration of their physical exam but can reapply at any time under certain circumstances.
+Learn here about the USDOT Search Engine.